Skip to main content

 This walkthrough takes you from a connected wallet to a closed position.
 Make sure your wallet holds a small amount of SOL for transaction fees and at least $10 of USDC for collateral.

-Deployment status.
-Parquet is live on devnet today; mainnet has not launched yet.
-The flow below is identical on both clusters — only the funding source changes (devnet mock USDC faucet vs. real USDC).
+The flow below is identical on both clusters — only the funding source changes (real Solana USDC EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v on mainnet vs. devnet mock USDC faucet).

 New to wallets?
 Start with wallet setup first.
 New to perpetual swaps?
 Read introduction.